Ada-C11/hotel/design-activity.md

 Q. Which implementation is more loosely coupled?
 A.  Implemenation B is more loosely coupled.
 It asks "what" rather than "how."

+Revisiting Hotel
+Q. What is this class's responsibility?
+A. Room is in charge of knowing room number and cost per night; it is able to create a set of rooms.
+Reservation keeps track of individual reservations; it can calculate the cost for a specific date and it can parse_dates and validate_dates.
+Block keeps track of variables related to a block and can check if a block has available rooms and book a room from the block.
+HotelManager keeps track of the rooms, reservations, and blocks within a specific hotel.

+Q. Is this class responsible for exactly one thing?
+A. I think for the most part, my classes are responsible for one thing.
+The exception is that this is room for improvement in making sure that my HotelManager class is not doing too much, particularly in reference to Reservation and block.

+Q. Does this class take on any responsibility that should be delegated to "lower level" classes?
+A. I can update the list_reservations_by_date and list_available_rooms methods in HotelManager so that HotelManager is not using Reservation/Block details.

+Q. Is there code in other classes that directly manipulates this class's instance variables?
+A. As above.

+Refactor.txt
+Q. How easy is it to follow your own instructions?
+A. I think that my instructions are clear enough that I understand what I meant by them.

+Q. Do these refactors improve the clarity of your code?
+A. I think that some of these changes would improve the clarity of my code.
+Some of my changes, however, deal more with completeness than clarity.

+Q. Do you still agree with your previous assessment, or could your refactor be further improved?
+A. I think my suggestions were good ones.
+However, after completing this exercise, I think that my refactors.txt missed some important changes that would improve my code by making it follow SRP better.
+For example, I think that updating HotelManager is an important change that I did not initially think of.

+Activity
+Q. Based on the answers to each set of the above questions, identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe in design-activity.md what changes you would need to make to improve this design, and how the resulting design would be an improvement.
+A. I think as described above, I can update HotelManager so that it does not access Reservation and Block start_date and end_date in the ist_reservations_by_date and list_available_rooms methods.
+I think by instead having methods in reservation and block that can check if a particular date is overlapping the given date, I can move from asking how to what.